lionjumama/responsive-page/README.md

+# write this on your vscode terminal
+npm i

+npm init -y
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.